Fenrir12/Master_BCG_EEG/README.md

 # Master_BCG_EEG
-This repository will contain all documents linked to my master in signal procesing and artifical intelligence on ballistocardiograms as well as electroencephalograms
+This repository will contain all documents linked to my master in signal processing and artifical intelligence on ballistocardiograms as well as electroencephalograms.

 All MATLAB, python and other languages code will be under "Software" folder.
 To access papers, thesis and other scientific resources in the litterature, go under "Redaction"